Reachability in temporal graphs under perturbation: Tractability with many perturbations

-Now turning our attention to TRLP, we start with some further notation.
-To consider a perturbation of fewest time-edges such that the maximum reachability is at least $h$, we introduce the following notion of worthwhile perturbations. \begin{defn} A perturbation $\lambda'$ of $\lambda$ is \emph{worthwhile} if reverting any time-edge that has been perturbed from $\lambda$ to $\lambda'$ back to the time assigned by $\lambda$ decreases the maximum reachability of the temporal graph.
-We call any time-edge $(e,t)$ of $(G,\lambda')$ worthwhile if $\lambda'$ is a worthwhile perturbation of $\lambda$, $t\in \lambda'(e)$ and $t\not\in\lambda(e)$. \end{defn} \begin{lemma} Let $\lambda'$ be a perturbation of $(G,\lambda)$ such that the maximum reachability of $(G,\lambda')$ is $h$.
+\begin{lemma} Let $\lambda'$ be a perturbation of $(G,\lambda)$ such that the maximum reachability of $(G,\lambda')$ is $h$.
 Suppose there is no $\lambda''$ which perturbs fewer edges with maximum reachability of $(G,\lambda'')$ at least $h$.
 Then $\lambda'$ is a worthwhile perturbation of $\lambda$. \end{lemma} \begin{proof} We prove the lemma statement by contrapositive.
 Suppose that $\lambda'$ is not a worthwhile perturbation of $\lambda$ and the maximum reachability of $(G,\lambda')$ is $h$.
 Then, there must be a time-edge in $(G,\lambda')$ which we can revert to $\lambda$ without decreasing the maximum reachability of the temporal graph.
 Therefore, $\lambda'$ is not a perturbation which perturbs the minimum number of time-edges such that maximum reachability of the temporal graph is $h$. \end{proof} \begin{lemma} Suppose that $\lambda'$ is a worthwhile perturbation of $(G,\lambda)$.
 Then, for every vertex $v$ with maximum reachability in $(G,\lambda')$, the subgraph induced by $\text{reach}((G,\lambda'),v)$ contains all edges perturbed by $\lambda'$. \end{lemma} \begin{proof} Suppose, for a contradiction, that $\lambda'$ is a worthwhile perturbation of $(G,\lambda)$ and there is a vertex $v$ in $(G,\lambda')$ such that $v$ has maximum reachability and the subgraph induced by $\text{reach}((G,\lambda'),v)$ does not contain all edges perturbed by $\lambda'$.
 By our assumption, there must be a perturbed edge $e$ whose endpoints are not both reachable from $v$.
 This is because, under $\lambda'$ there is no temporal path from $v$ which uses the edge $e$.
 Therefore, reverting this edge to its original temporal assignment under $\lambda$ cannot decrease the cardinality of the reachability set.
 This contradicts our definition of a worthwhile assignment. \end{proof} \begin{lemma} The perturbed time-edges in a worthwhile perturbation $\lambda'$ of $(G,\lambda)$ form a forest. \end{lemma} \begin{proof} Suppose, for a contradiction, that there is a cycle $C$ of perturbed edges under a worthwhile perturbation $\lambda'$.
 Let $v$ be a vertex with maximum reachability in $(G,\lambda')$.
 Then, by Lemma~\ref{lem:worthwhile-contained}, the edges perturbed by $\lambda'$ are in the subgraph induced by $\text{reach}((G,\lambda'),v)$.
 Hence the vertices in $C$ are all temporally reachable from $v$.